 Action: Do not touch the transformer or the vehicle.
-Treat them as energized objects capable of killing.
+Treat them as energized objects capable of causing serious injury of death.
 Warn the occupants of the vehicle to stay put.
 Warn bystanders to stay away.
 Call the utility and do not approach the vehicle until utility personnel have made the site electrically safe.